frenda717/CKAD/Udemy Mock Exams/Udemy-Mock05.md

     student-node ~ ➜  vim nginx-controller.yaml

     student-node ~ ➜  ka nginx-controller.yaml
-    Error from server (BadRequest): error when creating "nginx-controller.yaml": deployment in version "v1" cannot be handled as a Deployment: no kind "deployment" is registered for version "apps/v1" in scheme "k8s.io/apimachinery@v1.29.0-k3s1/pkg/runtime/scheme.go:100"
+    Error from server (BadRequest): error when creating "nginx-controller.yaml": deployment in version "v1" cannot be handled as a Deployment: **no kind "deployment"** is registered for version "apps/v1" in scheme "k8s.io/apimachinery@v1.29.0-k3s1/pkg/runtime/scheme.go:100"

+    **應為大寫: Deployment**

     Solution:

     Use cat command to view the contents of the file. cat /root/nginx-controller.yaml

     Please check the apiVersion, resource kind, namespace and the container port sections
     apiVersion: apps/betav1 #wrong api version